Print the 2025 Advent Calendar

 • Lead Sunday school or other activity time that could be inter-generational or happen simultaneously in multiple classes.
 Download a game and Group session handout!

-• Send out daily prompt by email/Facebook
+• Send out daily prompt by email or on social media

 • Discuss weekly in Sunday school and/or worship to share insights from previous week